complete the square

 Quadratic Domain and Range

 The implied or natural domain of a quadratic function is all real numbers.
 Of course, any quadratic function could come with a stated domain that restricts the domain.
-Or, a quadratic might be a piece of a piecewise defined function and only apply to a stated set.
+Or, a quadratic might be a piece of a piecewise defined function and only applied to a stated subset of the whole domain.
+Or, the quadratic function might be used as a model and the situation restricts the domain to an applied domain.

 From the graphs above we can see that the natural range of a quadratic comes in two types.